 The Braithwaite Fine Arts Gallery was established in January 1976 and named in honor of Dr. Royden C. Braithwaite, who served as president of the University from 1955 to 1978.
 The gallery is a cultural resource center for the visual arts, serving a broad rural geographic region.

 A variety of local, regional, and major national touring exhibitions are presented throughout the year, including an annual faculty exhibit and several student exhibitions.
 The gallery staff coordinates workshops for schools, special events, undergraduate and post-graduate internships, and special activities sponsored by the Friends of the Gallery.

 For more information, contact the gallery at (435) 586-5432.
 Current exhibition information is online at http://www.suu.edu/pva/artgallery.

 Center for Shakespeare Studies

-The Center for Shakespeare Studies (CSS) engages in academic research, literary dramaturgy, and programming focused on Shakespeare and his contemporaries.
-The Center facilitates interdisciplinary collaboration among faculty who teach in subject areas that parallel Shakespeare’s time and the larger historical scope of the Renaissance period.
-These subject areas include, but are not limited to history, politics, art history, music history, social and cultural history, philosophy, and literature and languages.
-The CSS is a scholarly resource for SUU faculty and staff, the Utah Shakespeare Festival (USF) and other faculty and scholars in the state of Utah, other universities nationally and internationally, theatre organizations and scholars, and educators in the intermountain West.
-The Center is a part of the new interdisciplinary minor in Shakespeare Studies at SUU.
+The Center for Shakespeare Studies (CSS) is committed to furthering study and understandings of the works of Shakespeare and his contemporaries both as literature and performance.
+The CSS engages in and promotes academic research, literary and production dramaturgy, and educational and related programming.
+The Center facilitates interdisciplinary collaboration among faculty who teach in subject areas concerned with Shakespeare’s time, works and practices, and of the early modern period more widely.
+These subject areas include but are not limited to theatre and dance, literature and languages, politics, philosophy and history, including histories of art, music, society and culture.
+The CSS is a scholarly resource for SUU students, faculty and staff, the Utah Shakespeare Festival (USF) and other theatre organizations, educators and the general public, and other faculty and scholars in the State of Utah and beyond, both nationally and internationally.
+The Center houses SUU’s new interdisciplinary Minor in Shakespeare Studies.

 Utah Shakespeare Festival